Aniket-Engg/solidity-school/std-0/1_HelloWorld/README.md

 ## HelloWorld

 Write a contract to print a string "Hello World!".
+Printing should not involve any gas.